Ambalappad

 Ambalappad is a small village in Kozhikode district, located in Chelannur panchayath.

 Location

 Ambalappad village connects other parts of India through Koyilandy town.
 The nearest airports are at Kannur and Kozhikode.
-The nearest railway station is at Koyiandy.
-The national highway no.66 passes through Koyilandy and the northern stretch connects to Mangalore, Goa and Mumbai.
+The nearest railway station is at Koyilandy.
+National highway no. 66 passes through Koyilandy and the northern stretch connects to Mangalore, Goa and Mumbai.
 The southern stretch connects to Cochin and Trivandrum.
-The eastern National Highway No.54 going through Kuttiady connects to Mananthavady, Mysore and Bangalore.
+The eastern National Highway 54 going through Kuttiady connects to Mananthavady, Mysore and Bangalore.